-6Finnish Meteorological Institute (FMI), Helsinki, Finland
+&lt;sup>6Finnish Meteorological Institute (FMI), Helsinki, Finland

 Figure 1.
-Section of ALS measured freeboard over the MOSAiC floe on April 8, 2020.
-RV Polarstern can be seen in the center of the white circle.
-Brighter values correspond to higher freeboard values whereas white areas indicate no data.
-The displayed freeboard range is 0 to 1.5 metres.
+Section of airborne-laser-scanner-measured (ALS-measured) freeboard over the MOSAiC floe on 8 April 2020.
+RV Polarstern can be seen in the centre of the white circle.
+Brighter values correspond to higher freeboard values, whereas white areas indicate no data.
+The displayed freeboard range is 0 to 1.5 m.